 HubSpot + LinkedIn

-Sync leads from LinkedIn to your HubSpot CRM, automatically build a multi-touch outreach, engage those leads, send InMails, track and measure your campaign’s insights and much more with the LinkedIn Lead Gen Forms HubSpot integration.
+Sync leads from LinkedIn to your HubSpot CRM, automatically build a multi-touch outreach, engage those leads, send InMails, track and measure your campaign’s insights, and much more with the LinkedIn Lead Gen Forms HubSpot integration.

 Pipedrive + LinkedIn